Golden-crowned babbler

 The golden-crowned babbler (Sterrhoptilus dennistouni) is a species of bird in the family Zosteropidae.
-It is endemic to the Philippines only being found in the moist tropical forest in Northern Luzon.
+It is endemic to the Philippines found only in the moist tropical forest in Northern Luzon.
 It is threatened by habitat loss.

 Description

 Ebird describes this as "A fairly small bird...
 Has a gray back and cheek with fine pale streaks, dark wings and tail with white outer tail feathers, white underparts, and a yellow throat and crown.
 Note the slender black bill.
 Gives soft 'whip' calls while feeding."
-They are spotted foraging alone, in pairs or in mixed flocks with other species.
+This species is monotypic.

 The golden-crowned babbler has been known to interbreed with the Calabarzon babbler in areas where their range overlaps.

+Ecology and behavior

+Feeds on berries, small fruits and insects.
+They are spotted foraging alone, in pairs or in mixed flocks with other species. like Blue-headed fantail, Rufous paradise flycatcher, Lemon-throated leaf warbler, Yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
+Forages in all levels but is usually seen in the understorey where it methodically gleans on leaves searching for insects.

+Breeding season is believed to from April to July, which is the general breeding season for most Philippine forest bird.
+One nest was found that was cup shaped made out of moss and woven together with roots with small twigs just one meter above the ground.
+This nest contained 2 nestlings but this single nest is not enough to assume average nest size.